InfoSofXD/haraj-cars/haraj_ohio/USER_ROLES_GUIDE.md

 ## Overview

-The Haraj Ohio application now implements a comprehensive user role system with three distinct user types, each with specific permissions and access levels.
+The Haraj Cars application now implements a comprehensive user role system with three distinct user types, each with specific permissions and access levels.

 ## User Roles